luo-zn/lobuilder/docs/source/admin/image-building.rst

 .. note::

-  When developing Kolla it can be useful to build images using files located in a local copy of Kolla.
-Use the ``tools/build.py`` script instead of ``lo-build`` command in all below instructions.
+  Use the ``tools/lo-build`` script directly after clone lobuilder project in local so that you don't need to install lobuilder.

 Generating lo-build.conf
 ===========================